Pacismo/Pacismo.github.io/_java-tutorial/01-Starting-a-New-Project.md

 ---
-title: "Starting a New Project"
+title: Starting a New Project
-excerpt: "Making a new project for your code helps you to stay organized and write code well!"
+excerpt: Making a new project for your Java code helps you to stay organized and write code well!
 type: java-tutorial
 tags:
- - "Getting Started"
+    - Getting Started
- - "Quickstart"
+    - Quickstart
+slug: starting-project
+date: '2021-12-20T18:00:00.000Z'
+lastmod: '2021-12-21T18:03:48.775Z'
+draft: false
 ---
 ## Why Make a Project?